jayn2u/CLIP-not-BoW-unimodally/README.md

-# CLIP-not-BoW-unimodally
+# CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally

-Code for "CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally"
+Code coming soon!